aldrichsgoco/CMSC190_ASGoco/README.md

 # CREATING AN ARTIFICIAL GAME PLAYER FOR MODIFIED STICK RUNNING USING NEUROEVOLUTION OF AUGMENTING TOPOLOGIES (NEAT)
-Adviser: Sir Rozano S. Maniaol
-Advisee: Aldrich S. Goco
+Aldrich S. Goco and Rozano S. Maniaol

-Abstract:
+Abstract-
 In this work, an artificial game player for the Modified Stick Running was created using the NeuroEvolution of Augmenting Topologies (NEAT) algorithm.
 NEAT was used to